Flint1025/EE273/README.md

 # EE273 Class project -- Band Family Tree program

 This is a win32 console application project from EE273:Design of Software Development at University of Strathclyde.
+It has been demoed to the lecturer.
+More details of comments and code clean-up will be done soon.

 # What it dose